Venda language

 According to the 2011 census, Venda speakers are concentrated in the following areas: Makhado Local Municipality, with 350,000 people; Thulamela Local Municipality, with 370,000 people; Musina Local Municipality, with 35,000 people; and Mutale Local Municipality, with 89,000 people.
 The total number of speakers in Vhembe district currently stands at 844,000.
 In Gauteng province, there are 275,000 Venda speakers.
-Fewer than 10,000 are spread across the rest of the country — for a total number of Venda speakers in South Africa at 1.2 million people or just 2.2% of South Africa's population, making Venda speakers the second smallest minority language in South Africa, after the Ndebele language, which number 1.1 million speakers.
+Fewer than 10,000 are spread across the rest of the country—for a total number of Venda speakers in South Africa at 1.2 million people or just 2.2% of South Africa's population, making Venda speakers the second smallest minority language in South Africa, after the Ndebele language, which number 1.1 million speakers.
+The population statistics of the Venda people in Zimbabwe are not clear but may currently stand at a million.
+The people are concentrated in the South of the country but also spread to other towns and cities.
+There is also a significant number of them in neighbouring South Africa where they are migrant workers.

 Writing system

 The Venda language uses the Latin alphabet with five additional accented letters.
 There are four dental consonants with a circumflex accent below the letter (ḓ, ḽ, ṋ, ṱ) and an overdot for velar ṅ.
 Five vowel letters are used to write seven vowels.
 The letters C, J and Q are used only for foreign words and names.